xmlongan/ajdmom/README.md

 ## Description

-This package can automatically derive closed-form moment and covariance formulas of any order for some Affine Jump Diffusion (AJD) models based on a recursive moment-computing equation given by the authors.
-Thus, it extends the tractability of these AJD models beyond closed-form conditional Characteristic Function, which is our main contribution.
+The `ajdmom` package represents an advancement in the analysis of Affine Jump Diffusion (AJD) models.
+It enables the automated derivation of closed-form moment and covariance formulas of any order, which is facilitated by a recursive moment-computing equation developed by the authors.
+The package advances the analytical capabilities of AJD models, surpassing the limitations of closed-form conditional Characteristic Function (CF).
+This advancement constitutes the core contribution of our work.

-The `ajdmom` package currently supports the derivation of moment, central moment and covariance formulas of any order for Heston Stochastic Volatility model and its three AJD extensions.
-Their partial derivatives with respect to parameters in the models can also be derived.
-A typical usage of these moments and partial derivatives is to help design method of moments estimators for the parameters of these models.
-This plays an important role for estimating AJD models, considering the facts that the likelihood function of AJD models does not have a closed-form and is also non-convex.
-Of course, moments of AJD models may have other applications.
+Currently, `ajdmom` supports computations of moments, central moments, and covariances for the Heston Stochastic Volatility model and its three AJD extensions.
+Moreover, the package can compute partial derivatives of these quantities with respect to model parameters.

+The moments and covariances obtained through `ajdmom` have far-reaching implications for multiple domains, including financial modelling, simulation and parameter estimation.
+For simulations, these moments can establish the underlying probability distributions, leading to significant reductions in computational time when contrasted with conventional numerical CF inversion techniques.
+In parameter estimation, the moments serve to formulate explicit moment estimators while the likelihood functions are not analytically solvable.
+Consequently, `ajdmom` has the potential to become an essential instrument for researchers and practitioners demanding comprehensive AJD model analysis.

 ## Building